Lillestrøm Stadion: History

+After the old football pitch at Tærudløkka was no longer in use after 1917, it took years before the newly established Lillestrøm SK and the commune would find a solution to the pitch problem.
+In the Autumn of 1919, it was finally decided that the property at Vigernes would be purchased for the purpose.
+Many Lillestrøm SK members would put down multiple volunteer work hours to make the gravel pitch ready as soon as they could.
 The stadium opened on 6 June 1920 and was originally named Lillestrøm kommunale idrettsplass ("Lillestrøm Municipal Sports Place").
-Lillestrøm SK was the main football tenant from the opening until 1951, when they opened Åråsen Stadion.
-The original athletics stadium opened in 1953, located at the same place as the current athletics stadium.
+Lillestrøm SK was the main football tenant from the opening until 1951 when they opened Åråsen Stadion.
+The original athletics stadium opened in 1953, located in the same place as the current athletics stadium.
 Minerva arranged the first tournament on 16 June 1954.
 Subsequently, a velodrome was installed outside the running track.
 A municipal grant of 5,000 Norwegian krone (NOK) allowed a steeplechase obstacle to be installed in 1959.
 A cage for discus throw and hammer throw was installed on the current artificial turf pitch in 1970.

-The athletics venue suffered with drainage problems, and from the 1970s it was no longer used for competitions.
+The athletics venue suffered from drainage problems, and from the 1970s it was no longer used for competitions.
 This forced Minerva IS to hold many of its trainings at Stovner stadion in Oslo and Jessheim stadion in Ullensaker.
-In 1976, Minerva IS took initiative to lay all-weather running track, but the proposal was rejected by the municipality.
-In 1990, Skedsmo Municipal Council initially voted to allocate NOK 2 million for all-weather running track, but the funding was reallocated to fix a leaking roof on Skedsmo Church.
+In 1976, Minerva IS took the initiative to lay an all-weather running track, but the proposal was rejected by the municipality.
+In 1990, Skedsmo Municipal Council initially voted to allocate NOK 2 million for an all-weather running track, but the funding was reallocated to fix a leaking roof on Skedsmo Church.
 No further grants were issued for the stadium.

-In 2004, Lillestrøm SK took initiative to convert one of the gravel pitches to artificial turf.
+In 2004, Lillestrøm SK took the initiative to convert one of the gravel pitches to artificial turf.
 The proposal also saw the installation of floodlights and under-soil heating.
 The new field cost NOK 9 million, which was covered by LSK, betting grants and the municipality.
 Construction started in August 2004 and was completed in November.
 The pitch located behind Skedsmohallen was converted to a throwing venue in 2005.